Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ```
 ## Privacy setting guide popup

-The Privacy setting guide popup application control is supported only in wearable applications since Tizen 5.0.
+From Tizen 5.0, the privacy setting guide popup application control is supported only in wearable applications.

 ### Shows privacy related common guide popup